chinapedia/wikipedia.abstract.en/Page/Orbital_resonance.md

 Mean-motion resonances in the Solar System

-Haumea.GIF's presumed 7:12 resonance with Neptune in a rotating frame, with Neptune (blue dot at lower right) held stationary.
+'s presumed 7:12 resonance with Neptune in a rotating frame, with Neptune (blue dot at lower right) held stationary.
 Haumea's shifting orbital alignment relative to Neptune periodically reverses (librates), preserving the resonance.]]

 There are only a few known mean-motion resonances in the Solar System involving planets, dwarf planets or larger satellites (a much greater number involve asteroids, planetary rings, moonlets and smaller Kuiper belt objects, including many possible dwarf planets).